GraftingRayman/ComfyUI-Scene/README.md

 For long videos, process in time segments using start/end time parameters

-Detection metions, OpenCV is the fastest, Pyscene VideoManager has better detection, Pyscene OpenVideo scans for all scenes in a video before extraction so is slowest
+Detection methods, OpenCV is the fastest, Pyscene VideoManager has better detection, Pyscene OpenVideo scans for all scenes in a video before extraction so is slowest

 <b>Video Scene Generator</b>